-Although DTG has a high genetic barrier to resistance, some INSTI resistance is to be expected with over 22 million PLHIV on DTG-containing regimens.
-III Improved access to drug resistance testing (DRT) will be useful to identify true cases of resistance-based treatment failure while avoiding unnecessary switches to more expensive and higher cost PI-based regimens due to adherence issues.
+Although DTG has a high genetic barrier to resistance, some INSTI resistance is to be expected with over 22 million PLHIV on DTG-containing regimens.^{III} Improved access to drug resistance testing (DRT) will be useful to identify true cases of resistance-based treatment failure while avoiding unnecessary switches to more expensive and higher cost PI-based regimens due to adherence issues.

-Several countries, including Kenya, Malawi, and Zambia have updated their treatment failure algorithms to include resistance testing following DTG failure.
-However, real world implementation of these guidelines remains difficult, given limited laboratory capacity in LMICs and the financial resources required for large-scale DRT.
-Thermo Fisher's DRT genotyping kit for Sanger sequencing machines, with CE mark and a starting price point of US\$40 (EXW), is already in use in 42 LMICs, albeit at low volumes.
-However, all the cost of DRT in LMICs.
+Several countries, including Kenya, Malawi, and Zambia have updated their treatment failure algorithms to include resistance testing following DTG failure.^{IxxxvIII} However, real world implementation of these guidelines remains difficult, given limited laboratory capacity in LMICs and the financial resources required for largescale DRT.
+Thermo Fisher's DRT genotyping kit for Sanger sequencing machines, with CE mark and a starting price point of US\$40(EXW), is already in use in 42 LMICs, albeit at low volumes.^{IxxxvIII} This comparatively low-cost assay has the potential to significantly reduce the cost of DRT in LMICs.

 To assist in establishing a market for affordable DRT for HIV, the WHO recently released their first ever target product profile guidance for the development of new tests for use in African LMICs.
 This guidance provides diagnostic manufacturers with information on a test's intended use, performance targets, and technical specifications at an early stage of the development process.
-Importantly, the WHO indicates a per test price of less than US\$10 (EXW) as optimal.clxx
+Importantly, the WHO indicates a per test price of less than US\$10 (EXW) as optimal.^{clox}